JustEvanB/InstallDebian/README.md

 http://debian.osuosl.org/debian-cdimage/12.8.0-live/amd64/iso-hybrid/
 ```
 and click on the "debian-live-12.8.0-amd64-gnome.iso" to download it, it's around 3.2GB
-The page should look like:
+The page should look like the picture above

 ## Step 2.
 Install